erfangolpour/EagleEye/README.md

 ## TODO
 - [X] Automatically open the results
-- [ ] Update the DNN model to YOLOv4
+- [ ] Update the CNN model to YOLOv4
 - [ ] Add a graphical user interface